Oru Vadakkan Veeragatha: Plot

 On the day of the duel, Aromal, though highly skilled, is no match for the master Aringodar.
 To add to the misery, Aromal's sword breaks in two.
 Chandu placates an attacking Aringodar, seeking time to replace the weapon and he obliges.
 Aromal takes advantage of the momentarily unguarded Aringodar and throws his broken sword at him, killing him.

 As the victorious Aromal retires to his resting place, Chandu follows him to tend to his injuries.
 Aromal accuses Chandu of sabotage by treating the swords to make them brittle, and attacks him.
 In their scuffle, Aromal accidentally stabs himself by falling over a lamp.
 As people gather, the mortally wounded Aromal accuses Chandu of betraying him with his last breath.

 The ill-fated Chandu escapes the mob and finds the blacksmith, who informs him about Kunji's bribe.
 Fighting his way through an entire contingent of guards, the furious Chandu storms into Aringodar's household seeking Kunji.
 To add to his list of regrets, he finds Kunji has committed suicide by hanging herself.
-Chandu returns to Puthooram and is greeted by a raging Unniyarcha, who vows that her unborn sons will avenge her brother’s death.
+Chandu returns to Puthooram and is greeted by a raging Unniyarcha, who vows that her unborn son will avenge her brother's death.

 Years later, Aromal Unni and Kannapan Unni (sons of Unniyarcha and Aromal Chekavar, respectively) come to Arangodar's kalari seeking revenge.
 Chandu refuses to fight them.
 However, after being repeatedly challenged, Chandu easily beats them both, once again showing his mastery.
 Hoping that they will leave before bloodshed is inevitable, he attempts to retire his weapons.
 The two young warriors are in no mood to leave in defeat and insist on a duel to the death.
 Aromal Unni announces that he will either return with Chandu's head or die himself.
 Chandu realises the madness in the youngsters and appears to relent to their provocations, turning his back to them as if to pray in preparation for the duel.
 But knowing that no one will ever be able to win against him, and reminded that Aromal is Kannappan Chekavar's grandson, he commits one final act of valour: Chandu stabs himself with his sword.
 Reminiscing bitterly on what could have been, he addresses Aromal Unni as his unborn son and hopes that he will earn renown for being the one to defeat Chandu and avenge his uncle.
 He reaches out to the statue of his deity and dies.
 There ends the life of a valiant but misunderstood man, the greatest warrior of his age.